Temper Tantrums: Keeping a RecordSkip to the navigation

-Your doctor may ask you to keep a record of your child's temper tantrums before you bring him or her in for a physical exam.
-The record should include the following information.
+Your doctor may ask you to keep a record of your child's temper tantrums before you bring your child in for a physical exam.
+It's a good idea to include the following information.

 - What usually leads up to your child having a temper tantrum?

-- Does your child have temper tantrums more often when he or she is around particular people?
+- Does your child have temper tantrums more often around certain people?

 - Where do your child's tantrums usually occur?
 Do they ever occur at school?

-- What is your child's behavior like during a temper tantrum?
-How intense is his or her behavior during the tantrum?
+- What does your child do during a temper tantrum?
+How intense is the behavior?

-- What do you do during your child's tantrum?
+- What do you do during a tantrum?
 How do you feel when your child is having a temper tantrum?

-- Do you give in to or punish your child after a tantrum?
+- Do you give in to your child after a tantrum?
+Do you ever punish your child for having a tantrum?

 - How do your child's temper tantrums affect the family?

-These and similar questions can help your doctor get a clearer picture of your child's motivations and behavior.
-Also, general patterns may emerge, such as triggers of temper tantrums and whether parent or caregiver reactions are negatively or positively reinforcing the behavior.
-This information can help a doctor learn what your family dynamics are and how to best advise you on how to manage your child's difficult behavior.
+These answers can help your doctor get a clearer picture of what motivates your child and how your child behaves.
+They may also reveal patterns, such as what triggers the tantrums.
+This information can help a doctor learn more about your family and advise you on how to manage your child's behavior.

 Author: Healthwise Staff